QUATERS11/QUATERS11/README.md

 * MCBE Parkour Essentials {WIP}
 * [MCBE Command only Anticheat Reference](https://github.com/QUATERS11/MCBE-cmd-only-anticheat)
 # Other
-If you are interested in helping me / contributing in my work , dm me on discord ``THErealDIVIJ#5638`` and reach me there .
+If you are interested in helping me / contributing in my work , dm me on discord ``!    𝙳 𝙸 𝚅 𝙸 𝙹 シ#7208`` and reach me there .